c-o-pr/ddrescue-helper/README.md

 - [ ] ADD Explain about ZAP extend and macOS likely requesting greater than 1 block for dd single block input.
 - [ ] ADD Explanations about how to read the map, the support metadata, and the thinking about blocklists, extents, and blocksize considerations.
 - [ ] ADD Explanations about modern vs older versions of Linux.
-- [ ] ADD Explanation about APFS and bootdrive exclusions
+- [ ] ADD Explanation about APFS and bootdrive exclusions.
 - [ ] ADD help with removal of stale fstab entires for the destination after copy is complete.
 - [ ] ADD Explain GPT vs other partitioning implications.
 - [ ] XXX Explain unmount on macOS & Linux, incl volume UUIDs, read-only, interactions with systemd, etc.
-- [ ] XXX Assistance for thinking about corrupted volumes
+- [ ] XXX Assistance for thinking about corrupted volumes.
-- [ ] ADD Explain volume UUID edge-cases
+- [ ] ADD Explain volume UUID edge-cases.
 - [ ] XXX After cloning a drive or partition, the clone(s) are distinguished only be /dev/ entry.
 The /dev/ entries for the partitions are likely to be re-enumerated if the drive is disconnected (e.g, USB) and the drive entry may be as other devices come and go.
 When mounting remove the fstab entry only if it includes the /dev/ entry as well as the UUID.
 - [ ] XXX Explain the importance of unmount and hazards of remount.
-- [ ] ADD Explanation of the ESP
+- [ ] ADD Explanation of the ESP.
 - [ ] ADD basics of ddrescue, and device specification, inc. hazards
-- [ ] XXX Device id in OS may change between runs
+- [ ] XXX Device id in OS may change between runs.
-- [ ] XXX Encrypted drives not considered
+- [ ] XXX Encrypted drives not considered.
 - [ ] XXX -u works for device with intact accessible partition volume metadata but drive errors on metadata may cause a lockup before processing.
-Cover this in the usage notes
+Cover this in the usage notes.

 ## TODOS ROBUSTNESS

 - [ ] XXX Do not purge caches by default for ZAP as these may assist recovery steps down range.
-- [ ] XXX Double check alignment of extents in ZAP
+- [ ] XXX Double check alignment of extents in ZAP.
-- [ ] ADD A set of pre-defined block contents to be used with ZAP instead of /dev/zero
+- [ ] ADD A set of pre-defined block contents to be used with ZAP instead of /dev/zero.
-- [ ] ADD ZAP part table area and recover partition table from backup for case of apparently unformatted drive
+- [ ] ADD ZAP part table area and recover partition table from backup for case of apparently unformatted drive.
-- [ ] ADD Other file system types alternate format recovery options
+- [ ] ADD Other file system types alternate format recovery options.
-- [ ] ADD Linux UUID reset (macOS tools are unreliable)
+- [ ] ADD Linux UUID reset (macOS tools are unreliable).
-- [ ] ADD Consistency checks for volume names matching map metadata
+- [ ] ADD Consistency checks for volume names matching map metadata.
 - [ ] XXX For partitions, check that device partition label matches the map.
-- [ ] XXX Devices must be "/dev/" specced although this could be inferred--normalize
+- [ ] XXX Devices must be "/dev/" specced although this could be inferred--normalize.
 - [ ] XXX Verify LABEL tolerates whitespace or disallow.
 - [ ] XXX Ensure no volume metadata dependencies for pathological case.
 - [ ] ADD /dev/ specific fstab entries to prevent auto-mount; including adding and removal without a corresponding drive present.
-- [ ] ADD Detection of Linux systemd support for auto-unmounting
+- [ ] ADD Detection of Linux systemd support for auto-unmounting.
 - [ ] XXX Reports inconsistent about inclusion of all blocks vs. summary between macOS and Linux.
-- [ ] ADD improve signal handling for suspend / resume / abort of helper. currently ^C doesn't work after ^Z
+- [ ] ADD improve signal handling for suspend / resume / abort of helper. currently ^C doesn't work after ^Z.
-- [ ] ADD comparison of data between ZAP write and re-read
+- [ ] ADD comparison of data between ZAP write and re-read.
-- [ ] XXX Option handling is bone-headed, refactor
+- [ ] XXX Option handling is bone-headed, refactor.
 - [ ] XXX is_device() (actual) needs to be distinguished from is /dev
 - [ ] XXX CHECK FOR EXISTING MATCHING MAP -- CAN'T DETECT source v. destination reversal or ambiguity.
 - [ ] XXX The -Z zap read test relies on dd exit status.
 Better to inspect the block read for contents?
-- [ ] ADD Regression test suite
+- [ ] ADD Regression test suite.
-- [ ] ADD A metadata side store for source / dest paths as these can't easily be parsed out of the map file due to ambiguous whitespace
+- [ ] ADD A metadata side store for source / dest paths as these can't easily be parsed out of the map file due to ambiguous whitespace.
 - [ ] XXX When a partition is cloned, its volume UUID needs to be updated, but no utility to does this in Ventura+ (Linux?).
 CCC used to offer a helper; now it's a UI option.
 - [ ] ADD Provision for a global persistent no-mount that is not dependent on reading device data so that OS doesn't make a bad volume worse before copying.
 - [ ] ADD zap blocklist sanity check for drive/part metadata regions, per device format.
 - [ ] XXX For -p -s Figure out a way to look up src/dst devices from map file, when input/output devices and Label could include whitespace.
 Anchor matches using "/dev/".
 - [x] XXX Fix volume -u -m UUID edge case handling to Linux only.
-- [x] XXX Use stat(1) to check for src/dst hard links
+- [x] XXX Use stat(1) to check for src/dst hard links.
-- [x] ADD copy destination overwrite confirmation
+- [x] ADD copy destination overwrite confirmation.

 ## TODOs Code
-- [ ] XXX Replace vi(1) with ex(1) in macOS -m -u
+- [ ] XXX Replace vi(1) with ex(1) in macOS -m -u.
 - [ ] XXX For -p -s Figure out a way to look up target device from map file, when input/output devices and Label could include whitespace.
 Anchor matches using "/dev/".
-- [x] shellcheck review (first pass)
+- [x] shellcheck review (first pass).
 - [x] Refactor blocklist creation to better separate ext2/3/4 report generation which requires block address to be in filesystem blocks not device blocks, while partition offsets are always device blocks.

 ## TODOS DRIVE LOGIC

-- [ ] XXX Revisit SMART scanning
+- [ ] XXX Revisit SMART scanning.
-- [x] XXX Revisit dd --odirect / --idirect options
+- [x] XXX Revisit dd --odirect / --idirect options.
 - [x] XXX -Z Blocksize and zap alignment on 4K Advanced Format drives???

 # SUPPORTING DOCUMENTATION